 NiCom Nickel Silicon Carbide Dispersion Coating

-NiCom is an electro-composite coating consisting of a nickel metal matrix with hard particulate dispersed uniformly within it.
+NiCom (Nickasil) is an electro-composite coating - consisting of a nickel metal matrix with hard particulate dispersed uniformly within it.
 The process involves electroplating nickel in the presence of hard particulates, such as SiC, under conditions allowing the hard particulate to co-deposit with the nickel.
 The result is an electroplated composite material where engineering thickness can be achieved for both original equipment manufacturing (OEM) or overhaul and repair (O&R).

 Electro-composite materials, such as NiCom, are viable alternatives to Hard Chrome Plating due to their excellent wear resistance.
 Superior sliding wear characteristics are achieved due to the hard particulates dispersed within the metal matrix.
 Mating components ride on the hard particles, which can vary from SiC to BN to diamond depending on the wear condition application, resulting in wear 5 to 10 times better than Cr.